: Intelligent Traffic Offload

 Intelligent Traffic Offload: Support for Layer 3 (Static and Dynamic Routing)

 Intelligent Traffic Offload (ITO) is a VM-Series firewall security subscription.
-When ITO is configured on VM-Series with the supported NVIDIA Bluefield DPU infrastructure on its underlying compute, it increases throughput capacity for the firewall.
+When ITO is configured on VM-Series with the supported NVIDIA Bluefield DPU infrastructure on its underlying compute, it increases throughput handling capacity for the firewall.

 In previous releases, ITO required that you deploy your VM-Series firewall in virtual wire mode.
 This limitation prevented deployments in Layer 3 mode supporting static or dynamic routing.
 This release removes that limitation by allowing you to deploy your VM-Series firewall with Intelligent Traffic Offload for L3 traffic supporting static and dynamic routing.